Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 5. Some Beaches Are Far Better for Kids Than Others

-Coral Bay near Paphos is the one we send most families to.
+Coral Bay near Paphos is the one we send most families to first.
 Sheltered bay, shallow water for a good thirty metres out, soft golden sand.
 Sunbeds and lifeguards operate May through October, and a row of cafes sits just back from the shore.
 It gets busy in August.
 Arrive before 10am or after 4pm.

 Nissi Beach in Ayia Napa has the most striking turquoise water on the island, shallow enough for paddling, with a sandbar you can walk to at low tide.
 In July and August, it’s packed and music from nearby beach bars carries.
 Teenagers love it.
 Toddler families should know what they’re walking into.